Flesland

-Flesland is a village in the borough of Ytrebygda in the municipality of Bergen in Vestland county, Norway.
-It sits on the western coast of the Bergen Peninsula, about 13 km southwest of the city centre of Bergen.
+Flesland is a village in the borough of Ytrebygda in Bergen Municipality in Vestland county, Norway.
+It sits on the western coast of the Bergen Peninsula along the Raunefjorden, about 13 km southwest of the city centre of Bergen.
 It is the site of Bergen Airport, Flesland and Flesland Air Station.

-The 0.43 km2 village has a population (2019) of 352 and a population density of 819 PD/km2.
+The 0.44 km2 village has a population (2025) of 344 and a population density of 782 PD/km2.

 Name

 The village is named after the old Flesland farm, and the Old Norse form of the name was probably Flesjaland.
 The first element is the genitive plural of fles which means "skerry" or "sunken rock" and the last element is land which means "land" or "farm".